Current Promo: $99 Garage door system tune-up!

 Though it may come with a slightly higher cost, polyurethane is the better option for insulated garage doors.
 Let's look at the many benefits of this unique material.

 Does garage door insulation make a difference?
 Yes, especially when garage doors have high-quality polyurethane insulation.
-Check out the wide variety of garage door options available from Ingstrup Garage Doors and Construction.
+Check out the wide variety of garage door options available from Ingstrup Garage Doors.
 We are proud to offer a range of choices from Clopay that can include Intellicore® polyurethane insulation.

 No matter what style your home is, we can find a garage door to match.
-And when you’re ready to take the next step and get a free, no-obligation estimate for your new insulated garage door, contact Ingstrup Garage Doors online or give us a call at 517-374-4731.
-Connect with us if you have questions about garage doors or any of our services, or to request an estimate.
+When you're ready to take the next step, you can schedule service using our 24/7 scheduling widget.
+Keep in mind that you can get a free, no-obligation estimate for your new insulated garage door, or give us a call at (517) 305-8459.
+Connect with us if you have questions about garage doors or any of our services.